nuagenetworks/nuage-kubernetes/kubernetes-ha-deployment/docs/setup.md

 3. Clone the Ansible git repository, by entering the **git clone** command as shown in the example below and checkout the branch corresponding to the VSP version.

 ..
-Note:: For the required versions, see the `Requirements <kubernetes-1-overview.html#requirements>`_ section in the "Overview" chapter of this guide.
+Note:: kubernetes HA install is supported in VSP version 5.0 & above

         git clone https://github.com/nuagenetworks/nuage-kubernetes.git
         git checkout origin/<vsp-version> -b <vsp-version>
         cd nuage-kubernetes/ansible

-..
-Note:: kubernetes HA install is supported in VSP version 5.0 & above

 Installation for Multi Master kubernetes cluster
 ------------------------------------------------

 Create a inventory file for Ansible configuration in the Kubernetes-ansible/ansible/inventory directory with the contents shown below.

     # Create an k8s group that contains the masters and nodes groups
     [k8s:children]